 - If the 45th day falls on a weekend or legal holiday, you can roll it to the next business day (thereby potentially getting up to 48 days to deliver the NTO).

-Why You Should Not Wait Until the Final Hour to Send My Notice to Owner?
+Why You Should Not Wait Until the Final Hour to Send Your Notice to Owner

 Many subcontractors and suppliers fear that sending a Notice to Owner can hurt their business relationship with their customer.
 However, this is a big misconception.
 You should fill out your Florida Notice to Owner form as quickly as possible.